firemodels/bot/Cfastbot/README.md

 # CFASTbot: A Continuous Integration Tool for CFAST

 CFASTbot is a script that can be run at a regular intervals as part of a continuous integration program.
-At NIST, the script is run by a pseudo-user named `cfast` on a linux cluster each day.
-The pseudo-user `cfast` updates the various repositories in the GitHub project named `firemodels`, compiles CFAST and Smokeview, runs the validation and verification cases, checks the results for accuracy, and builds all of the manuals.
-The entire process takes about an hour to complete.
+At NIST, the script is run by a pseudo-user named `firebot` on a linux cluster each time the source code is touched.
+The pseudo-user `firebot` updates the various repositories in the GitHub project named `firemodels`, compiles CFAST and Smokeview, runs the validation and verification cases, checks the results for accuracy, and builds all of the manuals.
+The entire process takes about 20 minutes to complete.

 ## Set-Up

 The following steps need only be done once.
-The exact phrasing of the commands are for the NIST linux cluster named blaze.
 You might need to modify the path and module names.

-1. Clone the repositories that are included in the GitHub organization called `firemodels`: `cfast`, `smv`, `bot`, and `exp`.
+1. Clone the repositories that are included in the GitHub organization called `firemodels`: `cfast`, 'fds', `smv`, `bot`, and `exp`.
 Clone `bot` first, then cd into `bot/Scripts` and type `./setup_repos.sh -c` .
 This will clone all the other repos needed in the same directory as `bot` (or you can clone each repo in the same way as you cloned `bot`).

 2. Ensure that the following software packages are installed on the system:

     * Intel Fortran and C compilers
     * LaTeX (TeX Live distribution), be sure to make this the default LaTeX in the system-wide PATH
-    * Matlab (test the command `matlab`)
+    * Python (test the command `python`)

 3. CFASTbot uses email notifications for build status updates.
 Ensure that outbound emails can be sent using the `mail` command.